Bend Bamboo® Formulae

 Note that Liver-Yang rising is very different from Liver-Fire.
 Liver-Fire is a “real” pathogenic factor while Liver-Yang is purely an imbalance of Qi with Yang rising and Yin being deficient below.

-It follows that the treatment of these two patterns is very different: with Liver-Fire, we need to drain it by using bitter-cold herbs.
+It follows that to address these two patterns is very different: with Liver-Fire, we need to drain it by using bitter-cold herbs.
 With Liver-Yang rising we need to “subdue” it with herbs that subdue Qi (often minerals).
-Also, in headaches from Liver-Yang rising, we also need to use herbs that extinguish Liver-Wind.
+Also, in Liver-Yang rising, we also need to use herbs that extinguish Liver-Wind.
 At the same time, of course, we need to nourish Yin (which may be Liver-Blood, Liver-Yin or Kidney-Yin).

 This product is a dietary (food) supplement, as prescribed by a qualified practitioner.
 It is not intended to treat, diagnose, prevent or cure any disease.
 Do not take if nursing or pregnant.
 Not intended to replace a varied diet.
 Not to be consumed for longer 3 months on a continued basis.